Digiway-dw/financial_system/WORK_SESSIONS_DOCUMENTATION.md

 - Session data should be included in any data retention/deletion policies

 ## Future Enhancements
-- Export to Excel format with formatting and charts
+- Detailed analytics dashboard with trends and patterns
+- User productivity scoring based on session data
-- Real-time notifications for extended sessions
+- Anomaly detection for unusual login patterns
 - Integration with time tracking and productivity metrics
-- Dashboard widgets showing active users and session statistics
+- Additional export formats and customizable reports
 - Geolocation tracking for remote work monitoring (where legally permitted)

 ## Conclusion
 The Work Sessions feature provides valuable insights into user activity patterns while maintaining security and privacy.
+The enhanced UI/UX improves usability for administrators and provides clearer visualization of important data.
 It adheres to clean architecture principles and integrates seamlessly with Laravel's authentication system.